Welcome to the KVFinder-web service!

 KVFinder-web

-The KVFinder-web has two independent components:
+KVFinder-web consists of two independent components:

-- a RESTful web service: KVFinder-web service
+- A RESTful web service: KVFinder-web service

-- a graphical web portal: KVFinder-web portal
+- A graphical web portal: KVFinder-web portal

 If you use KVFinder-web , please cite: